Thomas Baruzzi

 Background

-T. Baruzzi began his studies in Physics at the Honors College of Stony Brook University, then switched over to the Cognitive Science undergraduate degree at the University of Edinburgh, graduating First with Honours.
-He did his MA in Philosophy at the University of Amsterdam and is currently a PhD researcher and candidate in Philosophy and Black Male Studies back at the University of Edinburgh, supervised by Prof. Tommy J. Curry.
+T. Baruzzi began his studies in Physics at the Honors College of Stony Brook University, then switched to Cognitive Science at the University of Edinburgh.
+He completed his MA in Philosophy at the University of Amsterdam and is currently a PhD researcher in Philosophy and Black Male Studies back at the University of Edinburgh.

 Undergraduate teaching